AndCake/zino/README.md

 ## Mustache-enhancements

 The Mustache syntax is the base building block of Zino.
 However, some additional syntax had to be introduced in order to enable more complex use-cases.

 ### `{{%<obj1>[, <obj2>][, <obj3...>]}}`

 The % means that the template engine is supposed to use the provided object data in order to render CSS properties.
 This is best used inside a style attribute of an HTML tag.
 By providing multiple objects, the result is merged from left to right in order to determine the resulting properties that actually apply.

 obj1, obj2, objn are objects or functions that evaluate to a JS object containing CSS properties and their values.

-If a value is of type function, it will be called in order to determine it's value.
-If it's a string, it will be taken as is.
-If it is a number, it will be appended with the default unit (except if the number is 0).
+ * If it's a string, it will be taken as is.
+ * If it's a number, it will be appended with the default unit (except if the number is 0).
+The default unit can be configured in the styles object by defining a property called `defaultUnit`.
+ * If it's a function, it will be called in order to determine it's value.
 Every function call is bound to the data that is available inside the code fragment, so that it is available via the keyword `this`.

 **Example:**

     ...